ibuetler/p3s-log-aggregation/Tutorial.md

  reader = database.Reader('GeoLite2-City.mmdb')
 ```

-In the following documentation you will find all the information how to receive all the data you will need for this step:
+In the following documentation you will find all the information about how to receive all the data you will need for this step:

 https://geoip2.readthedocs.io/en/latest/